William E. Chandler: Political career

 In 1859, Chandler was appointed reporter of the decisions of the Supreme Court of New Hampshire.
 He then served in the New Hampshire House of Representatives from 1862 to 1865 and was the Speaker during the last two years.

 Civil War and Reconstruction

-In 1865, Chandler was appointed by President Abraham Lincoln solicitor and judge advocate general of the Navy Department.
+In 1865, Chandler was appointed by President Abraham Lincoln as the Navy Department's Solicitor General and Judge Advocate General.
 Subsequently, he was appointed First Assistant Secretary of the Treasury, until he resigned in 1867.
 During Chandler's tenure as First Assistant, referendums for black suffrage in most states failed, and he explained to a Radical Republican that President Andrew Johnson believed the Republicans: